anadynamics/anadynamics.github.io/docs/quickstart.md

 it but for some reason ANA is not showing it.
 We'll see how to fix this.

-In order to draw an Included Area to track this pocket, we need the residues that surround it and a first approach to get them is to get what ana calls *wall residues* or *wall atoms*.
+In order to draw an Included Area to track this pocket, we need the residues that surround it and a first approach to get them is to get what ANA calls *wall residues* or *wall atoms*.
 In order to get them, we have to write our first configuration file.
 ANA configuration files are just plain text files where each line is composed of an option, followed by a '=' character, and the appropriate arguments.
-So we will create a new file, write the following contentents in it and call it **config_1.cfg**.
+So we will create a new file, write the following contents in it and call it **config_1.cfg**.
 The **.cfg** extension tells the VIM editor this is a config file, so VIM can provide appropriate highlighting.
 This is a nice-to-have, but is not necessary, ANA can't tell the difference.